Find us on Facebook

 Photos from Oct 2010 tour of the proposed Path

-The Friends of the Community Path are a group of citizens in Somerville and greater Boston who are advocating to extend this well-loved Somerville path 2.5 miles from its current ending at Cedar Street in Somerville to the Charles River paths.
+The Friends of the Community Path are a group of citizens in Somerville and greater Boston who are advocating to extend this well-loved Somerville path 2.2 miles from its current ending at Lowell St. in Somerville to Cambridge & the Charles River.

-The route will follow the route of the Lowell line railroad tracks and the Green Line extension, linking the Minuteman Bikeway/Linear Park (the most-used rail trail in the USA) to the Charles River Paths, a total of 48 miles!
+The route will follow the route of the Lowell line railroad tracks and the Green Line extension, linking the Minuteman Bikeway/Linear Park (the most-used rail trail in the USA) to the Charles River Paths, a total of 46 miles of off-road Paths!

 Sound good?
 Paths like this happen only with community support, so we need you! more...

-Click for a status report on the Path, for the history of the Path with photos and for the State's latest (Dec 2012) design of the Path.
+Click for a 2010 status report on the Path, for a brief history of the Path with photos and for the State's Dec 2012 design of the Path.
 Click for older presentations on the proposed route from 2006 and 2008 and the 2008 plans.
 Click on Events & Press Kit for photos & recent happenings.

 Click for SomervilleBikes.org, for bike rides.

 The Path is the east end of the 104-mile Mass Central Rail Trail.
-In the last 6 years, 1.7-miles were built on the eastern end as summarized here.
+A 2014 presentation here.

 The proposed Community Path, please click on it to see a larger view